 Brantley is a tiny town located in the state of Alabama.
 With a population of 805 people and two constituent neighborhoods, Brantley is the 306th largest community in Alabama.

-When you are in Brantley, you'll notice that it is more blue-collar than most other communities in America.
-37.85% of Brantley’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Brantley is a blue-collar town, with 37.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Brantley is a town of professionals, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Brantley who work in teaching (12.71%), office and administrative support (10.50%), and sales jobs (9.94%).

 The education level of Brantley citizens is a little higher than the average for US cities and towns: 21.93% of adults in Brantley have at least a bachelor's degree.